-The CRI Anna-Maria Kellen Clinical Accelerator team presents an unbiased and scientifically curated analysis of PD-1/PD-L1 agents in development, in clinical trials, and approved by the FDA.
+The CRI Anna-Maria Kellen Clinical Accelerator team presents an unbiased and scientifically curated analysis of PD-1/PD-L1 agents in development, in clinical trials, and approved by the FDA, EMA, NMPA, and PDMA.
 Data is based on information collected from numerous trusted and publicly available sources.
 We hope to inform the cancer research community through academic publications as it strives for efficiencies and innovation while avoiding duplication.

 The clinical development of PD-1/PD-L1 agents is at the epicenter of immuno-oncology drug development.
 We created an interactive dashboard of active interventional trials with approved and other PD-1/PD-L1 agents as well as targets used in combination therapy trials.